Rush River water or watershed scenery in Wisconsin

 If Rush River is muddy, warm, crowded, or access-limited, compare Kinnickinnic River, Black Earth Creek, or West Fork Kickapoo River before forcing the same plan.

-Check Wisconsin trout regulations and DNR trout maps before fishing Rush River.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Wisconsin trout rules and DNR trout maps before fishing Rush River.
 Exact trout classifications, season dates, harvest rules, and access boundaries can change by reach.

 Martell and Ellsworth-area roads